On the Boucksom-Zariski decomposition for irreducible symplectic varieties and bounded negativity: Preliminaries.

 \subsection{The quadratic form on Weil divisors.}

-Even if one wants to deal only with $\Q$-Cartier divisors, without further hypotheses these may a priori have non $\Q$-Cartier irreducible components.
-The approach to the Bucksom-Zariski decomposition that we will present in the next section will require to evaluate the quadratic form defined in Definition \ref{def:q-kir} on those components.
-A way out via a minimal $\Q$-factorialization is possible in the projective case thanks to the MMP (see Remark \ref{rmk:proj} for the details), but $\Q$-factorializations are not available yet in the non-projective one.
-Therefore in order to deal with the most general framework (non projective, non $\Q$-factorial varieties) we extend the definition of the quadratic form to Weil divisors.
+Even if one wants to deal only with $\Q$-Cartier divisors without further hypotheses these may a priori have non-$\Q$-Cartier irreducible components.
+The approach to the Boucksom-Zariski decomposition that we will present in the next section will require to evaluate the quadratic form defined in Definition \ref{def:q-kir} on those components.
+A way out via a minimal $\Q$-factorialization is possible in the projective case thanks to the MMP (see Remark \ref{rmk:proj} for the details), but $\Q$-factorializations are not available yet in the non-projective case.
+Therefore, in order to deal with the most general framework (non-projective, non-$\Q$-factorial varieties), we extend the definition of the quadratic form to Weil divisors.

 Let $X$ be a normal compact K\"ahler variety.
-Let $\Sigma_0\subset X$ be the closed sublocus of points where the singularities of $X$ are worse than ADE (also known as the {\it dissident locus} of $X$).
-Through the rest of the paper we will consider the complement open subset
+Let $\Sigma_0\subset X$ be the closed sublocus of points where the singularities of $X$ are worse than of ${\rm ADE}$-type, also known as the {\it dissident locus} of $X$ -- see \cite{mark_g2, Nami} for details.
+Through the rest of the paper, we will consider the complement open subset

-Notice that $U$ is $\Q$-factorial as the image of a divisorial extremal contraction is.
-Moreover
+Notice that $U$ is $\Q$-factorial since ${\rm ADE}$-type singularities are $\Q$-factorial.
+Moreover,